danielrobertson/openwhisk-alerts-demo/README.md

 An OpenWhisk servleress example for user product alerts that takes a stream of generic product alerts and correlates them to the user's products to enable archive functionality in a highly scalable way.

 In this example, a user has an IBM Storwize storage product.
-This product is reaching capacity and emits alerts such as firmware update recommendations.
+This product is reaching capacity and emits alerts such as `10% disk space remaining`.
 While the product description is shared among many users in an organization, we would like to architect the database to allow each user in the organization to archive a particular product alert so they do not see the alert any more, while other users in the organization should continue seeing the alert.
 To accomplish this we need to create a cross-reference database that maps users to products and if they're archive state, which is prime opportunity for a serverless fuction that runs on demand.

 ### Implementation